-Hunter Gardner is a writer and comedic performer in Charleston, SC.
+Hunter Gardner is a writer and comedic performer in NYC.
 Also, he's nice.

 Assholes.
 We all know at least one.